Gitjas/Ascalons_Questpack/AC_QUEST/Readme-AC_QUEST-English.txt

 -Instead of RNDTRE04 assign RNDTRE08 in BGT and EET in all cases -English is default (fall back) language for HANDLE_CHARSETS.

+6.1 - 2025-02-04
+-Spanish version completed with new line @20024 from setup-AC_QUEST.tra, by alaisFcZ.
+Still missing: Italian

 ***************************************************************************************************************